 Enzo pulled Kiddo harder while her arm trembled with a whine.

 “–Shut-up and fight!”

 She was bright red, teeth clenched, eyes on the verge of leaking.
 Somehow, through the crazy mask over his face, Enzo looked content.
-He knew there wasn’t any other way except one; the one he didn’t want to take.
-She could see it and it scared her to death.
-And then Kiddo realized the gun was turning on himself.
+He knew there wasn’t any other way except one.
+She could see it and it scared her to death and Kiddo realized the gun was turning on himself.

 His hand on her shoulder kept her from pushing the sub-nose out of the way with her head.

 “Stay with me!
 Enzo!”

 The pistol was close enough that the gunshot came out as a piercing ring.
 Kiddo’s equilibrium was thrown out of whack, but didn’t move a muscle as Enzo fell with a hole above his left eye.
 Her whining arm still held the sub-nose before she dropped it.
 Kiddo looked at him slummed on the floor, the guts of his brain splatter behind.
 It didn’t seem real.
 This was a nightmare, a horror movie, and Kiddo was seated center-row.
 It didn’t seem real until she felt the white blood go cold on her face.

 The ringing persisted as she struggled to cry, choking on her own breath.
 She reached for Enzo and fell on top of him.
 Kiddo stroked his hair and pulled his cheek to hers.
 She heaved on the floor, chin quivering, but nothing came out.
 Behind her Sally stood in the doorway with a phone to her ear and hand on her mouth.

 Deus Ex: Human Revolution/Mankind Divided, Created by Eidos Montreal

 Ghost in the Shell, Directed by Mamoru Oshii